unitedstates/licensing/index.md

 When publishing laws along side annotations in which copyright protections are asserted, we strongly recommend publishing an un-annotated copy of the law with the statement above.

-*The Council of the District of Columbia uses CC0 to waive copyright on the DC Code at [http://dccouncil.us/UnofficialDCCode](http://dccouncil.us/UnofficialDCCode).*
+The Council of the District of Columbia uses CC0 to waive copyright on the DC Code at [http://dccouncil.us/UnofficialDCCode](http://dccouncil.us/UnofficialDCCode).
+{:.example}

 #### Additional Notes